-Resetting an Out of Limit Condition
+Resetting a Limit Condition

-If the limit is exceeded, the Limit Controller will flash L, I (high limit) or L, I (low limit) in the upper display and REE in the lower display, alternating with the actual chamber temperature in the upper display and FR, I in the lower display.
-It will also shut down all chamber functions.
+If either the High or Low Limit is exceeded, the Limit Controller will indicate either [L H] or [L L o] respectively in the lower display.
+It will also shut down all chamber functions and sound the Audible Alarm.
 The Limit Controller cannot be reset until the temperature returns to within the limit set points.
-Then, you must press the RESET or EZ Key to resume normal operation.
+Then, you must press the RESET Key to resume normal operation.